Skip to main content

 • Tweet

-The new Labour Government's proposal to introduce a school tax, with 20 per cent VAT being added to private school fees, and remove reliefs for schools deemed charitable organisation is an ill-thought-out policy.
-Hard-working parents may not be able to fund the higher fees and over 35,000 children could potentially need a space at their local state school.
-Class sizes look likely to increase, and the policy could affect a large proportion of children with special education needs.
+When the policy announcement was made, Richard feared that hard-working parents would not be able to fund the higher fees and thousands of children could potentially need a space at their local state school.
+State school class sizes looked likely to increase, and the policy could affect a large proportion of children with special education needs.
 The generous bursary system offered by many independent schools to so many disadvantaged children may also decline.
+Richard was opposed to the measures and worked with local schools – public and state – and with the local Council to mitigate the worst consequences.

-Since the election, Richard has been meeting with the headteachers of local private schools and the Head of the Harpur Trust to discuss the impact of the policy.
-He has also met with the Chief Officer for Education at Bedford Borough Council to better understand the knock-on effects of the policy on local state school provision.
+After the 2024 general election, Richard met with the headteachers of local private schools and the Head of the Harpur Trust to discuss the impact of the policy.
+He also met with the Chief Officer for Education at Bedford Borough Council to better understand the knock-on effects of the policy on local state school provision.
+In addition to being a mean, anti-aspiration measure, Labour’s policy has a potential serious practical impact on local state schools.
+In Bedford Borough alone secondary schools are currently oversubscribed and they cannot take any additional students.

-In early August, Richard and neighbouring MP in Mid Bedfordshire, Blake Stephenson, wrote to the Education Secretary asking her to re-think this policy.
-The letter can be read here and in October Richard again wrote to the Education Secretary to raise Bedford Borough Council's concerns about the proposed removal of independent schools from current VAT exemptions for educational organisations.
+In early August 2024, Richard and neighbouring MP in Mid Bedfordshire, Blake Stephenson, wrote to the Education Secretary asking her to re-think this policy.
+The letter can be read here and in October 2024, Richard again wrote to the Education Secretary to raise Bedford Borough Council's concerns about the proposed removal of independent schools from current VAT exemptions for educational organisations.
 The reply can be read here.

 News